 Step 1.
 Paint spindle white.

 Start by painting the spindle white.
 I used this white chalk paint, which I love.
-I lightly brushed the chalk paint on in a thin coat with an old, ratty paint brush.
+I lightly brushed the chalk paint on in a thin coat with an old, ratty paintbrush.
 This way, I didn’t have to go back and do distressing later.
 If you wanted a more clean look, you could do more coats of paint.

 Step 2.
-Cut wood.
+Cut the wood.

 Step 3.
-Sand wood pieces.
+Sand the wood pieces.

 Next, lightly sand the wood pieces on both sides.
 Focus on the edges to make sure they are slightly rounded.
 I used a sanding block to do this.

 Step 4.
-Stain wood pieces.
+Stain the wood pieces.

 Using a dark wood stain, give the wood pieces a good staining on every side using a staining rag.
 Be sure to wipe off any excess stain from the pieces.